jcubic/jquery-terminal-wiki/Advanced-jQuery-Terminal-Tutorial.md

 ### Object

-The object can have functions that will be executed when a command with a specific name is invoked, it can be another object that creates nested interpreter (example MySQL command, that accept SQL commands) or it can be a string that creates nested interpreter from JSON-RPC service.
+The object can have functions that will be executed when a command with a specific name is invoked, it can be another object that creates a nested interpreter (for example MySQL command, that accept SQL commands) or it can be a string that creates a nested interpreter from JSON-RPC service.

 ```javascript